cucumber/cucumber-jvm/cucumber-junit-platform-engine/README.md

 If no strategy is specified Cucumber will use the `dynamic` strategy with a factor of `1`.

-Note: Cucumber does not guarantee that the number of concurrently executing tests will not exceed the configured parallelism.
-The underlying `ForkJoinPool` used to execute scenarios may spawn additional threads.
-To obtain such guarantees us a custom parallel configuration strategy.
+Note: While `.fixed.max-pool-size` effectively limits the maximum number of concurrent threads, Cucumber does not guarantee that the number of concurrently executing scenarios will not exceed this.
+See (junit5/#3108)[https://github.com/junit-team/junit5/issues/3108] for details.

 ### Exclusive Resources ###